seven5/seven5.github.io/tutorial.md

 the `pages` directory and type `make` to build the content:

 {% highlight bash %}
+$ cd TUTROOT/src/tutorial/pages
 $ make
 pagegen --support=support --dir=template --start=index.html --json=index.json > ../static/en/web/index.html
+$ make
+make: Nothing to be done for `all'.
 {% endhighlight %}

 There is only one page at the moment, but let's examine that command that make ran carefully.
 The "base" html file is `pages/template/index.html` and the json data bundle for that page is `pages/template/index.json`.

 The `pages/template/index.html` file is: